browserup/docs/en/load/load-test-with-selenium.md

 * Code in your IDE
 * Keep your code in your repo
-* We don't take your code, run it, and extract an HTTP script.
-We *actually* run your code during the test.
+* BrowserUp doesn't take your code, run it, and extract an HTTP script.
+BrowserUp *actually* runs your code during the test.
 * You can use your own libraries and extensions.
 * Because we run your code, you are free to import your own libraries, gems, JARs
 * If you build a custom image, you can use any language you can install on Debian